NEW CHANGES TO THE COMMON RULE

 Please contact the ORCI prior to filling out an application form when conducting collaborative human subjects research studies with external institutions.

-The Office of Research Compliance and Integrity is working with the Human Research Review Policy and Procedures Committee (HRRPPC) and university leadership to interpret the new Common Rule elements and update the University's policies, business processes, and protocol submission systems to accommodate the changes while continuing to protect its subjects.
+The Office of Research Compliance and Integrity has worked with the Institutional Review Board Policy and Procedures Committee (IRBPPC) and university leadership to interpret the new Common Rule elements and update the University's policies, business processes, and protocol submission systems to accommodate the changes while continuing to protect its subjects.

 Decisions made to date:

-- Studies approved prior to July 19, 2018, must comply with the existing ("pre-2018 Common Rule") regulations; studies approved after July 18, 2018, must comply with the revised Common Rule regulations.
+- Studies approved prior to January 21, 2019, must comply with the existing ("pre-2018 Common Rule") regulations; studies approved on or after January 21, 2019, must comply with the revised Common Rule regulations.

-- The HRRC may choose to transition non-exempt studies approved prior to July 19, 2018, to the revised Common Rule regulations in an effort to reduce administrative burden for the researchers.
+- The IRB may choose to transition non-exempt studies approved prior to January 21, 2019, to the revised Common Rule regulations in an effort to reduce administrative burden for the researchers.
 GVSU's decision whether or not to transition such eligible studies will be made at a later date, once additional guidance is released from the federal Office of Human Research Protections and the ramifications for transitioning studies can be fully understood.

 - Exemptions: GVSU will not be implementing the optional self-determination of exempt review.
-Exempt determinations must still be made by ORCI/HRRC.
+Exempt determinations must still be made by ORCI/IRB.

 - Broad Consent: GVSU will not be implementing the "Broad Consent" option of the informed consent process.
 Exemption categories 7 and 8, which rely upon Broad Consent, will also not be implemented.

-- sIRB: ORCI/HRRC will continue to assess whether GVSU will serve as the single IRB of record for collaborative studies or if GVSU will cede review to a collaborator's IRB.
+- sIRB: ORCI/IRB will continue to assess whether GVSU will serve as the single IRB of record for collaborative studies or if GVSU will cede review to a collaborator's IRB.

 Continuing Review Changes

-Effective for studies approved after July 18, 2018, Continuing Review will no longer be required for most studies that are approved under expedited review.
+Effective for studies approved on or after January 21, 2019, Continuing Review will no longer be required for most studies that are approved under expedited review.
 Studies must be of no more than minimal risk and meet one of the Office of Human Research Protections Expedited Review Categories to be approved under expedited review.
-Removal of this requirement reduces administrative burden for the researchers and ORCI/HRRC without impacting the human subject participants.
+Removal of this requirement reduces administrative burden for the researchers and ORCI/IRB without impacting the human subject participants.

-The HRRC still retains the option of enforcing a continuing review requirement for expedited studies when warranted.
+The IRB still retains the option of enforcing a continuing review requirement for expedited studies when warranted.
 Some reasons for choosing to enforce the requirement include, but are not limited to, the following:

 - The project is regulated by a sponsor that requires continuing review